sekunder/sekunder.github.io/_pages/ug-curriculum.md

 * Discrete math
     * the Boolean lattice and partially ordered sets in general
     * Mobius inversion
-* Linear Algebra
-    * Know what eigenvectors and eigenvalues are.
-Learn what they mean in a variety of contexts; for example: in PCA, in multivariate Gaussian distributions, in graph adjacency and Laplacian matrices, in multivariable calculus, in differential equations, in markov chains, ...
-    * Just keep learning linear algebra, forever; you will never regret learning more linear algebra
 * Calculus, especially multivariable/vector calculus
     * Be able to compute the gradient of a complicated-looking function (e.g. the loglikelihood function)
     * Have some intuition for what derivatives are (they let you do linear approximations of functions; remember how I said you'll never regret learning more linear algebra)